ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 If `preallocate` is `true` (default is `false`) the hash table will be preallocated (this will make the dictionary load faster).
 But note that you should use it only if:

-- the source support an approximate number of elements (for now it is supported only by the `ClickHouse` source)
+- The source support an approximate number of elements (for now it is supported only by the `ClickHouse` source).
-- there are no duplicates in the data (otherwise it may increase memory usage for the hashtable)
+- There are no duplicates in the data (otherwise it may increase memory usage for the hashtable).

 All types of sources are supported.
 When updating, data (from a file or from a table) is read in its entirety.